dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

 you choose **Application > Interact**, the debugger uses its interaction layout.
 In this layout, the interaction pane is maximized and the stack and source panes do not appear at all.
-This layout hosts interactive sessions and is sometimes casually referred to as “the interactor”.
+This layout hosts interactive sessions and is sometimes casually referred to as "the interactor".

 If the debugger was invoked because of an error or because you chose **Application > Debug** or **Application > Pause**, the interaction pane